tekumara/notes/pyright.md

 [pyright](https://github.com/microsoft/pyright) is Microsoft's Python type checker, available as an extension in VSCode and a CLI tool.
 It has active support and deployment, is fast, and in strict mode detects a lot of issues other type checkers miss.

-[pylance](https://github.com/microsoft/pylance-release) is a VSCode language server extension that bundles pyright and other goodies like auto-imports and code completion.
+[pylance](https://github.com/microsoft/pylance-release) is a VSCode language server extension that bundles pyright and other goodies like auto-imports, code completion and additional bundles stubs (eg: pandas, matplotlib)

 ## typeCheckingMode